Ivan Pecha: Career

 and he moved to FK Liepāja with fellow Ravan Baku player Cristián Torres.

 At the end of July 2014, Pecha moved from FK Liepāja to Liga I side Oțelul Galați.

 In January 2015, Pecha moved to Estonia, signing with Levadia Tallinn.
 In July, Levadia cancelled the contract with Pecha.

 On 11 August 2016, he signed a contract with Polish club Motor Lublin.

-On 23 November 2016, Ivan signed a contract with CD Torrevieja, a Spanish team in the tercera division.
+On 23 November 2016, Ivan signed a contract with Spanish team Torrevieja.